GaloisInc/copilot-1/copilot-bluespec/DESIGN.md

 ## Streams

 Much like in `copilot-c99`, `copilot-bluespec` translates each stream declaration into a ring buffer.
-More concretely, it translates a Stream into a `Vector n (Reg t)`, where `n` is the minimum number of elements needed to later values in the stream and `t` is the stream's element type. `Reg` is a register, which stores a value that can be read from and written to.
+More concretely, it translates a `Stream` into a `Vector n (Reg t)`, where `n` is the minimum number of elements needed to computer later values in the stream, and `t` is the stream's element type.
+`Reg` is a register, which stores a value that can be read from and written to.
 As time advances, we will update the `Reg`s in the ring buffer with later values in the stream.

 The `Fibs.bs` example above contains exactly one stream, which is created at the top of the `mkFibs` function: